5 recommended OTC drugs

 Severe seborrheic dermatitis

-If it extends to face, eyebrows, ears, chest, requires dermatological treatment — topical corticosteroid, ketoconazole cream, possibly systemic therapies.
+If it spreads to the face, eyebrows, ears, chest, it requires dermatological treatment — topical corticosteroid, ketoconazole cream, possibly systemic therapies.

 Search the pharmacy